 160. Following the description of each measure, a table (see tables IV.1–IV.23 and IV.25–IV.40 below) summarizes for each form of N loss the UNECE category for effectiveness/practicality of implementation (using the approach of ECE/EB.AIR/120; Bittman and others, 2014), and the magnitude of effect of each measure.
-Expert judgements are provided for NH3 volatilization, losses as N2O, NOx and N2, run-off and leaching losses as NO3–, as well as overall total N losses.
+Expert judgements are provided for NH3 volatilization, losses as N2O, NOx and N2, run-off and leaching losses as NO3⁻, as well as overall total N losses.

 161. Where a measure is considered to result in an increase in losses of a specific nitrogen form, it is, by definition, also assigned to category 3 for that nitrogen form.
 The magnitude of effect can be considered as an indication of “effectiveness” of the measure, as distinct from the extent to which the measure is “applicable” in different contexts.
 Where clarification is necessary, magnitude of effect of a measure is described in comparison to a specified reference system.
 For example, in the case of livestock housing, this includes ad libitum feeding, as well as storage of slurry without cover and without an impermeable base.
-In some parts of the UNECE region, use of certain reference systems may be prohibited, for example, because of the associated pollution levels
+In some parts of the UNECE region, use of certain reference systems may be prohibited, for example, because of the associated pollution levels.

 C Livestock feeding